 Create transparent assignments

-Transparency in Learning and Teaching (TiLT) Higher Education Project website has template for assignments has three features that reduced achievement gaps:
+Transparency in Learning and Teaching (TiLT) Higher Education Project website provides a template for assignments that has three features that reduced achievement gaps:

 - motivating assignments with a clear PURPOSE through connection to learning outcomes;